Avoiding Probate in Florida

 Two people may own real estate or personal property as joint tenants with rights of survivorship (or JTWROS).
 Joint ownership with survivorship means that the two people listed on the title share ownership while they are both alive, and after either joint owner dies, the legal title passes to the surviving owner automatically.
 Probate is not required to convey JTWROS property to the surviving owner.

 Married couples commonly own marital assets as JTWROS.
 The married couple wants their joint property to automatically pass to the surviving spouse, quickly and without probate, so that the survivor has uninterrupted access to the assets upon the first death.
 Another advantage of joint marital ownership is that JTWROS assets of married couples are presumed to be tenants by entireties property and are exempt from creditors of either spouse during their marriage.

 Some parents make their children joint owners of their property so that the property automatically passes to their children upon death.
 The problem is that, unlike joint marital property, ownership property titled jointly with a child is not exempt from the creditors of either the parent or the child during the parent’s life.
 A judgment against either the parent or the child may result in the asset being lost to creditors.

 Beneficiary accounts are financial accounts where the owner names one or more beneficiaries who take over the account upon the initial owner’s death.
 In other words, the initial owner states who will inherit the account upon death.
-On the death of a sole owner, or the last to die of multiple owners, ownership of assets registered in beneficiary form passes to the beneficiary or beneficiaries who survive the initial joint owners.
+On the death of a sole owner, or the last to die of multiple owners, ownership of assets registered in beneficiary form passes to beneficiaries who survive the initial joint owners.